ricnic/advent21/README.md

 Code to tackle the daily tasks presented by the [2021 Advent of Code](https://adventofcode.com/2021) Challenge!

-There's an script file, an input file and a test file for each day.
+There's a script file, an input file and a test input file for each day.
 For example, `1.rb`,`1.input` and `1.input.test`

 ## Usage